marsch/Architecture/Connectors/AdapterCompletenessChecklist.md

   - [ ] the static list of readable objects

 # Requirements to Test a Component
-In order for an individual to test the correctness of a connector, the following resources are required in order to access the API:
+In order for an individual to test the correctness of a adapter, the following resources are required in order to access the API:
 - [ ] An instance/account/tenant for the tester to use.
 This includes:
   - [ ] A server with the API is set up (or the API is already hosted in the cloud)